CourteousCoder/CourteousCoder/README.md

-- 👋 Hi, I’m @CourteousCoder
+- 👋 Just your friendly neighborhood full-stack web developer
 - 👀 I’m interested in Linux, linguistics, robotics, life hacks, and music.
-- 🌱 I’m currently learning Rust, Web Assembly, and game development
+- 🌱 I’m currently learning Rust, Web Assembly, and game development on the side
 - 💞️ I’m looking to collaborate on web development, system utils, libraries and frameworks